 1. A method for resolving disputes out of court

-When you sign a contract with an investment institution, embedded within that contract will be an “arbitration clause,” that requires you to resolve disputes through an out-of-court arbitration process.
-Parents may want to do the same to avoid the potential expense of family court trial proceedings if a disagreement arises.
-To achieve this, the parents can agree to a specifically worded parenting provision that states they will utilize a licensed mediator or professional arbitrator to hear and decide their disagreements.
+When you sign a contract with a financial institution, it often contains an arbitration clause that requires disputes to be resolved outside of court.
+Parents may want to use a similar concept in a parenting plan to help avoid the expense and stress of family court litigation if a disagreement arises.
+To do this, the parents can agree to a clearly worded provision stating that they will use a licensed mediator or professional arbitrator to address future disputes, and working with a mediation attorney in Arcadia can make that process far more effective.

 In addition to requiring the resolution of disputes through arbitration, the parents should indicate how they will pay for the arbitration process.
 Perhaps they will indicate that Parent A will pay for 30 percent of the proceedings and Parent B will pay for 70 percent of the proceedings.
 They should also indicate how to start the proceedings.
 Usually, one parent will notify the other parent via certified mail.